By using this website, you agree to our Privacy Policy

 Silicone

-Good chemical resistance, weather resistance, and flexibility.
+Good chemical resistance, but poor in oils and fuels

 The Extrusion Process for Rubber Seals